 Candidates for the program in Directing are normally required to complete two years of study in residence.
 In certain circumstances advanced standing may be accorded in the candidacy program for previous theatre work accredited by the Department.
 For the MFA Theatre Design only, the minimum period of residency is one academic year for candidates holding a BFA Theatre Design Degree from the University of Alberta, or equivalent; all other MFA Theatre Design candidates require a minimum period of residency of two academic years.
+The MFA in Theatre Voice Pedagogy candidates require a minimum period of residency of two academic years.

 A candidate must hold a bachelor's degree (or its equivalent) from a recognized institution.
 To be accepted, the candidate must demonstrate to the Department familiarity with the artistic and practical components of theatre art, as well as sufficient preparation in theatre history and criticism.
-Candidates are required to submit a sample of their writing.
+Candidates are required to submit a sample of their expository writing.